ffournier/TTS-Recognizer-Job/README.md

 Next into this class create a String key

-You need to pass in construtor
+You need to pass in constructor

   * the key you has created, this key is used to found this job in TTS.
   * the message who is read